 Cognos Analytics has lots of moving pieces.
 A bottleneck anywhere in the software or hardware can create major issues.
 Slow running reports and system instability, particularly around memory, are not uncommon.

-Cognos Analytics has hundreds of configuration and setting options.
-Knowing their capabilities and how to fine tune them will help you to maximize the platform’s potential.
+While there is no silver bullet that will fix everything, becoming familiar with Cognos configuration and setting options and knowing how to fine tune them will help you get the most out of the platform’s potential.

-During this on-demand webinar, our in-house Cognos expert and practice lead, Todd Schuman shares lots of tips and tricks to improve the performance of your Cognos environment.
+In this on-demand webinar, our in-house Cognos expert and installation practice lead, Todd Schuman shared lots of tips and tricks to improve the performance of your Cognos environment.

 Topics covered in this high-performance webinar include